okfn/opendatasurvey/templates/aboutro.md

 </tr>
 </table>

 <h3 id="reliability">How reliable is the Open Data Index?</h3>

-<p>The information in the Index is collected by open data experts around the world including the <a href="http://opengovernmentdata.org/">Open Knowledge Foundation Open Government Working Group</a>.
+<p>The information in the Index is collected by civil society practitioners and open data experts around the world including the <a href="http://opengovernmentdata.org/">Open Knowledge Foundation Open Government Working Group</a>.
 The Index data undergoes a process of peer review and evidence-checking to ensure high quality results.</p>

 <h3 id="process">What's the Open Data Index data collection and review process?</h3>

 <p>Contributors (who may be citizens, experts, officials, journalists, or anyone else) submit information about the availability of key datasets in their country (for example, Budgets in Brazil).
 These submissions are reviewed by a community of Country Editors around the world.
 Country Editors either approve (with or without amendments) or reject the submission.
 If approved, these submissions become an official entry and are displayed on the website.</p>

+It should be noted that a number of countries were not assessed, often because they were not open enough to have an active civil society able or free to safely carry out the research.

 <h3 id="criteria">What criteria matters in the assessment of the datasets?</h3>